kimchitsigai/Articles-and-Tutorials/users_jailkit_chroot.md

 ## The Basic `chroot` Environment

-A `chroot` jail is a directory tree that you create within your file system, where the user cannot see any directories or files that are outside the `chroot` jail directory.
-The user is jailed in that directory and it subdirectories.
+A `chroot` jail is a directory tree that you create within your filesystem, where the user cannot see any directories or files that are outside the `chroot` jail directory.
+The user is said to be "jailed" in that directory and its subdirectories.
 If you want a user to be able to do just one task, you can set up a `chroot` jail so that the user is able to only do that one task.

 >For example, if you want a user to be able to run SCP, install a copy of SCP in a `chroot` jail along with just enough support to execute the program (e.g., using a limited shell).